 All Lil’ Kickers coaches are carefully screened to ensure we provide quality, child-centered, high energy instruction.
 Each coach goes through a background check and a rigorous training process, which includes child development training.
 Instructors may or may not be U.S.S.F. licensed.

 While many soccer programs are busy using traditional soccer skill drills to drive home the fundamentals of soccer, we approach coaching from a child-centered perspective.
 Because of this perspective, we know that our main goal is to make learning fun for kids.
 We do this by putting instruction into a context children understand, using special techniques designed around how kids naturally learn.
 Lil’ Kickers teaches your child the fundamentals of soccer, but focuses on developing the whole child.
 Our program helps develop social, emotional, and cognitive skills that result in our Lil Kickers becoming well-balanced and conscientious individuals on and off the soccer field.

 If you are a current customer, you can register online through MySam at any time of the day or night!

-The cost for our program is $14/class with classes running once a week throughout the season.
-We like to take payment up from and do prorate the cost so you only pay for the remaining classes in the season.
+The cost is $14.50/class for our Lil’ Kickers Program and $15.50/class for the Skills Program.
+Classes run once a week throughout the season.
+Payment is due at registration.
+If you sign up mid-season, we will prorate the cost, so you only pay for the remaining classes in the season.
 We offer make-up classes if you happen to miss a class or two.
 There is also an additional annual registration fee of $15/child or $30 for a family.

 Please sign in to your Lil’ Kickers account where you’ll be promted to complete our online waiver.
 You’ll need to first look up your password using the email address you provided for us over the phone.